2023 Best Journalism Schools in Texas

 Top 10 Best Journalism Schools

 Our analysis found The University of Texas at Austin to be the best school for journalism students who want to pursue a degree in Texas.
-Located in the large city of Austin, UT Austin is a public college with a fairly large student population.
+Located in the city of Austin, UT Austin is a public school with a fairly large student population.

 While working on their degree, journalism majors at UT Austin accumulate an average of around $21,000 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $204.

-A rank of #2 on this year’s list means Southern Methodist University is a great place for journalism students.
-Located in the suburb of Dallas, SMU is a private not-for-profit school with a large student population.
+You’ll join some of the best and brightest minds around you if you attend Southern Methodist University.
+The school came in at #2 on this year’s Best Journalism Schools in Texas list.
+Located in the large suburb of Dallas, SMU is a private not-for-profit school with a fairly large student population.

-The excellent programs at Texas Christian University helped the school earn the #3 place on this year’s ranking of the best journalism schools in Texas.
-TCU is a large private not-for-profit school located in the large city of Fort Worth.
+You’ll join some of the best and brightest minds around you if you attend Texas Christian University.
+The school came in at #3 on this year’s Best Journalism Schools in Texas list.
+TCU is a large private not-for-profit school located in the city of Fort Worth.

 Journalism majors at TCU take out an average of $23,050 in student loans while working on their egree.